Concept Overview

 Suppose you run 1 lap around a 100 meter track in 100 seconds.
 Your speed is 1 m/s.
 And your velocity is 0 m/s.

 Time (a scalar quantity) is often overlooked.
-It’s the key to solving many projectile motion (2 dimensional) problems.
+But it’s the key to solving many projectile motion questions.
 Why?

 Because time is the SAME in the X and Y direction (more on why this matters below).